ObjColumnist/apn_on_rails/README.md

 notification.body_localized_arguments = ['Spencer',100]
 ```

-You can supply custom payloads using `custom_playloads`, which takes a Hash which is merged with Push Notification Hash before sending
+You can supply custom payloads using `custom_playloads`, this takes a Hash which is merged with the Push Notification Hash before sending:

 ```ruby
 notification.custom_payloads = {:link => "http://www.example.com"}
 ```

-To Schedule a notification for the future simple set `send_at`
+To Schedule a notification for the future simple set `send_at`:

 ```ruby
 notification.send_at = Time.new(2020,1,1)
 ```

 You can use the following Rake task to deliver your individual notifications:

 ```ruby
 $ rake apns:notifications:deliver
 ```

 The Rake task will find any unsent notifications in the database who's `send_at` date is in the past.
 If there aren't any notifications it will simply do nothing.
 If there are notifications waiting to be delivered it will open a single connection to Apple and push all the notifications through that one connection.
 Apple does not like people opening/closing connections constantly, so it's pretty important that you are careful about batching up your notifications so Apple doesn't shut you down.